twlim1/VulnerWatch/notebooks/README.md

 7. models/semantic_similarity.ipynb
 * Notebook to find the CVE description that most similar to the input text by the user
 * Code is not use in final project.
 It could be useful for future enhancement

+8. models/createModels.ipynb
+* Notebook that takes params to train all 8 models using models.py module